matthiasbreuer/RapMan-3.1-Profiles/README.md

 RapMan 3.1 Skeinforge profiles
 =================================

-These are Skeinforge 47 (http://skeinforge.com) profiles for the RapMan 3.1 printer.
+These are Skeinforge 49 (http://skeinforge.com) profiles for the RapMan 3.1 printer from BitsFromBytes.

 Profile Naming
 --------------